deconst/deconst-docs/running/architecture.rst

     Template of common markup that surrounds each presented page with navigation, brand identity, copyright information and anything else that's shared among some subset of each site.

+  metadata envelope
+  metadata envelopes
+    JSON document that contains a single page's worth of content as a rendered HTML fragment, along with any additional information necessary for the presentation of that page.

 Components
 ----------

 .. glossary::

   preparer
-    Process responsible for converting a :term:`content repository` into a directory tree of JSON documents, each of which contains one page of rendered HTML and associated metadata.
+    Process responsible for converting a :term:`content repository` into a directory tree of :term:`metadata envelopes`, each of which contains one page of rendered HTML and associated metadata.

-    If the current branch is live, the generated JSON documents are then submitted to the :term:`content service` for storage and indexing.
+    If the current branch is live, the generated envelopes are then submitted to the :term:`content service` for storage and indexing.
 Otherwise, a local :term:`presenter` is invoked to complete a full build of this subtree of the final site, which is then published to CDN and linked on the pull request.